Inclusive Rec

 • Extra wide bench

-• Elevated stretching and weight benches are placed in the free weight and stretching areas so chair users can transfer to an elevated surface for exercise or stretching.
+• Elevated mats are placed in the free weight and stretching areas so chair users can transfer to an elevated surface for exercise or stretching.

-• Several pieces of Free Motion Equipment are available.
-Special features include movable seats, handles that are easier to hold, visual cues, and lower seats that allow for easier transfers.
+• Freemotion cable equipment with special features such as handles that are easier to hold, visual cues, and lower seats that allow for easier transfers.

 • Velcro cuff straps that can connect to machines and can be used around the forearm to provide a variety of lifting exercises.